LintaoAmons/scratch.nvim/README.md

 ## Todo

+- [ ] refactor: init_intercepter to the checkInit method to allow range commands like scratchPad
 - [x] local shortcuts.
 - [ ] scratch a file based on visual selection
 - [x] group type of file into it's own specific subdir